Sinjska alka – Croatia’s annual knightly competition in Sinj

 Alka’s competitors must be natives of Sinj and the Cetina region.
 Not only that, but their parents must be born there too.
 Every competitor must also be a member of Viteško alkarsko društvo (Alka Knights Society) in Sinj.

 Sinjska alka is held on the first Sunday of August each year on a path called Alkarsko trkalište.
 Alkarsko trkalište starts in Biljeg, at the intersection with the Split-Vrlika road near Veliki most on Gorućica, and ends near Petrovac.

 The alka ring

 The alka ring called alkarski kolut is made of wrought iron.
 It consists of two rings merged into one with a shared center.
-At the top of the ring, there is a hook for hanging alka over the course.
+At the top of the ring is a hook for hanging alka over the course.